leproxy/leproxy/README.md

   establish further connections, as most clients will simply ignore invalid settings.
   If your client disallows this, simply remove or disable these settings again.
+  LeProxy's PAC file instructs your client to use LeProxy as an HTTP proxy for all public HTTP requests.
+  This means that hostnames that resolve to IPs from your local network will still use a direct connection without going through a proxy.

 ## License